 As of August 2017, over 30 United Nations professional staff and more than 300 Government Provided Personnel serve as Corrections Officers in United Nations peace operations around the world.

-United Nations Corrections Officers work closely with other United Nations partners as part of the Global Focal Point for Police, Justice and Corrections Areas in the Rule of Law in Post-Conflict and Other Crisis Situations (GFP).
-DPKO, UNDP and other partners are combining their respective rule of law capacities and leveraging their comparative advantages, through co-location of teams and convening of all other United Nations entities involved in rule of law work.
-The GFP arrangement represents a ground-breaking approach to addressing the institutional problems associated with the United Nations’ delivery of rule of law assistance in crisis-affected settings.
+United Nations Corrections Officers work closely with other United Nations partners as part of the Global Focal Point for Police, Justice and Corrections Areas in the Rule of Law in Post-Conflict and Other Crisis Situations.
+UN Peacekeeping, the United Nations Development Programme (UNDP) and other partners are combining their respective rule of law capacities and leveraging their comparative advantages, through co-location of teams and convening of all other United Nations entities involved in rule of law work.
+The Global Focal Point arrangement represents a ground-breaking approach to addressing the institutional problems associated with the United Nations’ delivery of rule of law assistance in crisis-affected settings.

 Corrections components also receive significant support from the Group of Friends of Corrections in Peace Operations.
 The Group of Friends is an international platform for UN Member States and their correctional services to connect on correctional policies, practices and activities, to advise and support corrections work in United Nations peace operations.

-Haiti – The MINUSTAH Corrections Section has helped to strengthen operational and management capacities of the Haitian Direction de l'administration pénitentiaire (DAP), resulting in 17 of 19 existing prisons now being operational.
-MINUSTAH has also helped the Haitian authorities to draft a new Prison Law and a Strategic Development Plan (2017 – 2021), and to establish a prison inquiry commission to address deaths in custody.
-MINUJUSTH, the new rule of law mission which will replace MINUSTAH as of 15 October 2017, will carry out targeted interventions with the potential to place Haiti on the path towards the sustainable strengthening of its rule of law institutions.
+Haiti – The MINUJUSTH Corrections Section has helped to strengthen operational and management capacities of the Haitian Direction de l'administration pénitentiaire, resulting in 17 of 19 existing prisons now being operational.
+MINUJUSTH has also helped the Haitian authorities to draft a new Prison Law and a Strategic Development Plan (2017 – 2021), and to establish a prison inquiry commission to address deaths in custody.
+MINUJUSTH, the new rule of law mission which replaced MINUSTAH as of 15 October 2017, continues to provide targeted interventions with the potential to place Haiti on the path towards the sustainable strengthening of its rule of law institutions.

 Darfur – In Darfur, UNAMID has helped improve security through support to national prison authorities.
 With funding from the United Nations Development Programme and the World Health Organization, as well as the Mission’s budget, UNAMID has supported the refurbishment and improvement of 14 prisons across Darfur.
 Such improvements have led to more humane conditions of detention overall, decreasing the potential for prisoner unrest and contributing to improved security.
 Furthermore, the number and intensity of prison incidents reduced from an average of 14 incidents/escapes per year in the period 2008-2013 to eight per year in 2014-2016.